IRS Streamlined Installment Agreement

 Requirements for a Streamlined Installment Agreement

-1. $50,000 or less is owed, including interest and penalties for individuals.
+- $50,000 or less is owed, not including interest and penalties for individuals.

-3. You have filed at least the last six years of tax returns.
+- You have filed at least the last six years of tax returns or the last five years and an extension for the current year.
 If you have delinquent returns, you must file the tax returns before you can qualify for an installment agreement.
+If the IRS has issued a substitute for return, that covers your filing requirement.

-6. You are willing to pay a fee to set up a Streamlined Installment Agreement.
-These fees are rolled into your first payment, so remember to budget for them.
+- You are willing to pay a fee to set up a Streamlined Installment Agreement.
 There is a $31 fee if you set up a direct debit from your bank account using the OPA.
-However, the OPA can only support taxpayers with a combined balance (including interest and penalties) of $50,000 or less.
-It is $149 if you set up an agreement with the OPA but pay by check or money order.
+It is $130 if you set up an agreement with the OPA but pay by check or money order.
 However, the former fees jump to $107 and $225, respectively, if you do not use the OPA.
 There is an $89 fee to reinstate the payment plan or restructure an installment agreement.
 If you use the OPA, that fee is $10.

 How to File or Request a Streamlined IRS Installment Agreement

-2. If you are a business that owes $25k or less, or an individual who owes $50k or less, you can use the IRS Online Payment Agreement (OPA), call the IRS, or mail-in form 9465.
+- If you are a business that owes $25k or less, or an individual who owes $50k or less, you can use the IRS Online Payment Agreement (OPA), call the IRS, or mail in form 9465.

-4. You can estimate your payment by dividing the total amount you owe by 72 (or # of months left on CSED) if you owe $50,000 or less.
+- You can estimate your payment by dividing the total amount you owe by 72 (or # of months left on CSED) if you owe $50,000 or less.
+To ensure you pay off the interest and penalties, you may want to divide your balance due by a slightly lower number to give yourself a cushion.

-6. Select your payment method.
-Under new IRS criteria, tax amounts between $25,000 to 50,000 require direct debit or a payroll deduction and generally do not lead to a lien.
+- Select your payment method.
+Under new IRS criteria, tax amounts between $25,000 to 50,000 require direct debit or a payroll deduction if you want to avoid a lien.

 Important Considerations

 Contact the IRS or a tax professional if, at any point, you cannot make monthly payments anymore.
 Missed payments could lead to a termination of your agreement.
+Generally, if you miss one or even two payments, the IRS won't terminate your agreement.
+The agency will try to work with you, but if you continue to miss payments, the plan will go into default.
 If the IRS terminates your agreement, it can start the asset seizure process.

-Most importantly, if you do not qualify for a streamlined installment agreement, you may be eligible for a verified financial installment agreement or an installment agreement that requires you to disclose your financial information to the IRS.
+Most importantly, if you do not qualify for a streamlined installment agreement, you may be eligible for a non-streamlined agreement or a verified financial installment agreement that requires you to disclose your financial information to the IRS.

 Disclaimer: The content on this website is for educational purposes only and does not serve as legal or tax advice.
 For specific advice regarding your tax situation, contact a licensed tax professional.